Hair Wars

+History

 Hair Wars was started in Detroit in 1991 by David Humphries (a.k.a.
-Hump the Grinder).
+Hump the Grinder) as a hair show for black people.
+Humphries was a DJ and started to organize a hair show to add a show to his sessions.
 The event began touring nationally in 1994 and has a circuit of about ten cities including Los Angeles, Las Vegas, Miami and New York City.

-A documentary was made about the event in 1999 by Andrew Dosunmu called Hot Irons.

-Hair Wars is featured in recent 2007 award-winning documentary feature film on Black hair called, My Nappy Roots: A Journey Through Black Hair-itage.
-The film featured revealing interviews with top hair entertainers including Mr Little, Big Bad D, Steven Noss, Little Willie, Colors and others and the inspiration of David Humphries.

-In 2007, a book documenting several years of the event in photographs and interview was released, Hair Wars by David Yellen and Johanna Lenander.